wbt-solutions/openproject_dart_sdk/doc/QueriesApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').username = 'YOUR_USERNAME'
 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

-var api_instance = QueriesApi();
+final api_instance = QueriesApi();
-var id = 56; // int | Id of the project the default query is requested for var filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
+final id = 56; // int | Id of the project the default query is requested for final filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
 The filters provided as parameters are not applied to the query but are instead used to override the query's persisted filters.
-All filters also accepted by the work packages endpoint are accepted. var offset = 56; // int | Page number inside the queries' result collection of work packages. var pageSize = 56; // int | Number of elements to display per page for the queries' result collection of work packages. var sortBy = sortBy_example; // String | JSON specifying sort criteria.
-The sort criteria is applied to the querie's result collection of work packages overriding the query's persisted sort criteria. var groupBy = groupBy_example; // String | The column to group by.
-The grouping criteria is applied to the to the querie's result collection of work packages overriding the query's persisted group criteria. var showSums = true; // bool | Indicates whether properties should be summed up if they support it.
-The showSums parameter is applied to the to the querie's result collection of work packages overriding the query's persisted sums property. var timelineVisible = true; // bool | Indicates whether the timeline should be shown. var showHierarchies = true; // bool | Indicates whether the hierarchy mode should be enabled.
+All filters also accepted by the work packages endpoint are accepted. final offset = 56; // int | Page number inside the queries' result collection of work packages. final pageSize = 56; // int | Number of elements to display per page for the queries' result collection of work packages. final sortBy = sortBy_example; // String | JSON specifying sort criteria.
+The sort criteria is applied to the querie's result collection of work packages overriding the query's persisted sort criteria. final groupBy = groupBy_example; // String | The column to group by.
+The grouping criteria is applied to the to the querie's result collection of work packages overriding the query's persisted group criteria. final showSums = true; // bool | Indicates whether properties should be summed up if they support it.
+The showSums parameter is applied to the to the querie's result collection of work packages overriding the query's persisted sums property. final timelineVisible = true; // bool | Indicates whether the timeline should be shown. final showHierarchies = true; // bool | Indicates whether the hierarchy mode should be enabled.

 try {
     api_instance.apiV3ProjectsIdQueriesDefaultGet(id, filters, offset, pageSize, sortBy, groupBy, showSums, timelineVisible, showHierarchies);
 } catch (e) {
-    print("Exception when calling QueriesApi->apiV3ProjectsIdQueriesDefaultGet: $e\n");
+    print('Exception when calling QueriesApi->apiV3ProjectsIdQueriesDefaultGet: $e\n');
 }
 ```